marcgg/marcgg.github.com/_posts/2015-08-04-git-first-parent-log.md

 	$ git log --first-parent

-This makes it that the log only follows the first parent commit in case of a merge.
+This makes the log only follow the first parent commit after a merge.
 It seems a bit abstract, so what about a concrete example?

 ## Example System

-Let's say I want to output what has been added and removed from a file on a given branch *without* looking at the diff.
+Let’s say I want to output additions and deletions from a file on a given branch *without* looking at the diff.
 This means I will only look at the content of the file at a given commit by checking out to a commit and read the content of the file.

 For instance I have an empty file and my first commit adds "A".
 The system needs to output: